Financial-Times/origami/libraries/o-tracking/README.md

 Once you have sent data into Spoor, you can view the data via Looker.

-The FT has a Slack channel named #ask-an-analyst where anyone can get help with Chartio.
+The FT has a Slack channel named #ask-an-analyst where anyone can get help with Looker.

 If you have never used Looker before, you will need to [request access via this form](https://fteunew.freshservice.com/support/catalog/items/73).